trebek1/Angular_Feed/README.md

 	npm install

-Start the web service:
+Start the app server:

 	node server

-Open up a browser and navigate to [localhost:3000]().
+Open up a browser and navigate to [localhost:3000](localhost:3000).
 You should see a simple gray webpage with a single widget labelled 'Widget Demo'.

 ## Running the web service